Charles William Wilson: Early life and career

-He was born in Liverpool on 14 March 1836.
+He was born in Liverpool on 14 March 1836 to Edward Wilson, at one time High Sheriff of Pembrokeshire.
+He was the uncle of Edward Adrian Wilson, the polar explorer, through his elder brother, Edward Thomas Wilson.

 He was educated at the Liverpool Collegiate School and Cheltenham College.
 He attended the Royal Military Academy, Woolwich and was commissioned as an officer in the Royal Engineers in 1855.

 His first appointment was as secretary to the British Boundary Commission in 1858, whose duty it was to map the 49th parallel between the Rocky Mountains and the Pacific Ocean.
 He spent four years in North America, during which time he documented his travels in a diary, the transcription of which can be found in "Mapping the Frontier" edited by George F. G. Stanley.

 Palestine

 In 1864 he started working on the Ordnance Survey of Jerusalem funded by the wealthy Angela Burdett-Coutts, 1st Baroness Burdett-Coutts whose primary motivation was to find better drinking water for those living in the city.
 During the resulting search, he produced the most accurate map of Jerusalem and identified the eponymous Wilson's Arch but was unable to find a new source of water.
 According to a book published in 2013, "Wilson was the first to pay proper scholarly attention to the stonework of the Haram el-Sharif (Temple Mount) walls when [conducting] the first comprehensive mapping of the Old City (the Ordnance Survey of Jerusalem)".
 Over a century after Wilson's work, The Jerusalem Post commented that his efforts "on the Jerusalem Ordnance Survey served as the basis for all future Jerusalem research".
-The famed "Wilson's Arch" is named after him.

 In 1867, with the Palestine Exploration Fund, Wilson had a leading role in the PEF Survey of Palestine and conducted one of the first major Excavations at the Temple Mount in Jerusalem.
 In 1868 he joined the Ordnance Survey of Sinai.
 In 1872 he was elected to the Society of British Archaeology.

 He served as director of the Palestine Pilgrims' Text Society, an organization publishing texts and translations related to pilgrimages to the Holy Land.
 He was chairman of the Palestine Exploration Fund from 1901 until his death in 1905.